dns12345/AuthNet.WebHooks/README.md

 ## Running the Unit Tests
 There are numerous unit tests for both the WebHook and Event object.
 To execute the WebHook unit tests, you must first set your apiLoginID, apiTransactionKey, and notifyUrl (for example, a test url from http://requestb.in)

 To execute the Event Unit tests, you need to set your signature key.
-From the response your receive from your notification URL, you will need the JSON Raw Body, and the text from the response header for X-ANET-Signature.
+From the response you receive from your notification URL, you will need the JSON Raw Body, and the text from the response header for X-ANET-Signature.